We provide a host of

 job_adjacent_skill_id

-The ID of the most similar adjacent Skill in the Job Skill Profile.
+The external ID of the most similar adjacent Skill in the Job Skill Profile.

 peer_adjacent_skill_id

-The ID of the most similar adjacent Skill in the peer Skill Profile.
+The external ID of the most similar adjacent Skill in the peer Skill Profile.

 job_adjacency_score